ETHEL DE LONG ZANDE Writing and Publications Guide

 File — Box 1597: [Barcode: 310183630235579]

-Scope and Contents From the Series: The Class of 1901 records, 1897-1982, contain materials describing the history and activities of the Class of 1901, including materials from commencement, reunions, senior dramatics, and other important events.
+Scope and Contents: The Class of 1901 records, 1897-1982, comprise materials that describe the history and activities of the Class of 1901, including materials from commencement, reunions, senior dramatics, and other significant events.
 Types of materials include photographs, invitations, songs, newspaper clippings, letters, financial information, and other memorabilia.
-Individual biographical files are also available, and often include photographs, photo albums, newspaper clippings, letters and…
+Individual biographical files are also available, and often include photographs, photo albums, newspaper clippings, letters, and…

 File — Box 259: [Barcode: 310183630244431], Folder: 10

-Scope and Contents From the Collection: The Buildings records focus on the College’s buildings, both extant and demolished.
+Scope and Contents: The Buildings records primarily focus on the College’s buildings, both extant and demolished.
 The vast majority of information in the collection falls between 1875 and the present, though there are a few scattered items from before 1875.
 The College Archives staff is continually adding new information to the files.
-This collection interprets the term “building” loosely, and includes information not only about the buildings themselves, but also about what occurred / occurs in the buildings, especially…
+This collection interprets the term “building” loosely, and includes information not only about the buildings themselves, but also about what occurred/occurs in the buildings, especially…

 Dates of Materials: 1902